Travel

 facility

-The cruise line business is booming and will be full of purchase orders over the next eight years.
-Guests can see how a ship, costing over € 1 billion and accommodating more than 6,700 passengers and a crew of 2,100, is being built section by section.
-A visit to the Escal Atlantic Museum, also in Saint-Nazaire, shows the charm of Reiner, who ran across the Atlantic before the era of air travel.
+Despite the challenges faced after the closure of the Nantes shipyard in the 1980s, a new era has begun.
+Cruising downstream along the estuary art trail, the Princess Loire passes under the impressive Saint-Nazaire bridge before docking for a tour of the shipyard, which has been relocated to Saint-Nazaire.
+The cruise line industry is thriving, with numerous purchase orders expected over the next eight years.
+Visitors have the opportunity to witness the construction of a ship, costing over €1 billion and accommodating more than 6,700 passengers and a crew of 2,100, as it is assembled section by section.
+A visit to the Escal Atlantic Museum in Saint-Nazaire also offers a glimpse into the charm of Reiner, who crossed the Atlantic before the era of air travel.

 Other nice touches